Gadjyy/ITE18midterm/README.md

 ## Usage

-TO use this app, follow these steps:
+TO use react app, follow these steps:

 1. Start the development server.